wp-plugins/wp-admin-buttons/readme.md

 1. Go to **Dashboard** -> **Appearance** -> **Widgets** and add the **WP Admin Buttons** widget to your proffered sidebar.

 ### Shortcode and Function Parameters
-The following parameters can be used for the shortcode or the PHP function of the plugin, `printWPAdminButto()` or `getWPAdminButtons()`.
+The following parameters can be used for the shortcode or the PHP function of the plugin, `printWPAdminButton()` or `getWPAdminButtons()`.

 - **href** - the link url.